Rubus ellipticus: Invasiveness

 Rubus ellipticus is listed in the IUCN Invasive Species Specialist Group database as an Invasive species, one of the world's 100 worst invasive species.
 It has been introduced into; Ecuador, Jamaica, Java, Malawi, Mozambique, New South Wales, Queensland (both in Australia) and Tanzania.
 It was first introduced in 1961 in Hawaii as an edible fruit and as an ornamental plant.

 The yellow Himalayan raspberry poses a threat to native communities because it forms thick, impenetrable thickets, and competes with the native Rubus hawaiensis (Hawaiian raspberry).
 Abandoned farms and lands disturbed by feral pig populations are susceptible to invasion.
 It grows tall due to its stout stems which is a threat because of its ability to establish itself within the tree canopy.
 The yellow Himalayan raspberry is a threat to native flora because it can outcompete other plants.
 More specifically, it has higher photosynthetic rates, higher nitrogen fixation rates, and therefore a higher photosynthetic nitrogen use efficiency (or PNUE).

-The yellow Himalayan raspberry is currently only invasive on Hawaii.
+The yellow Himalayan raspberry is currently invasive only on Hawaii.
 It is considered a noxious weed by the National Park Service and the Hawaiian Department of Agriculture.

 Control strategies

 Due to its limited range, the golden Himalayan raspberry has been contained to a few stations on Hawaii.
 Any new populations are to be eliminated as quickly as possible.
 Control practices at Hawaii Volcanoes National Park have shown that simply identifying and removing the shrub can help dramatically reduce its invasive impact.

 To eliminate a yellow Himalayan raspberry shrub, its root systems must be pulled out.
 The shrub shoots out roots deep underground after a fire or cutting.
 Fire can be applied to the roots if the shrub has been removed by physical means.
-Herbicides such as glyphosate can be used in containing the shrub.
+Herbicides, such as glyphosate, can be used in containing the shrub.

 Uses

 Nepali farmers have had limited success in harvesting and fermenting the aiselu fruit to produce a fruit wine.
 In Sikkim, its roots are used to treat stomach pain and headaches, and its fruits are used to treat indigestion.

 The bark from this plant is used for medical reasons in Tibetan villages, mainly as a renal tonic and an antidiuretic.
 Its juices can be used to treat coughs, fevers, colic and sore throat.
 The plant can be used to make a bluish-purple dye.

 The fruits of golden Himalayan raspberry was recorded as rich source of phenolics, Beta carotenes, ascorbic acid (vitamin C), many other important metabolites and antioxidants.
+The fruit extracts contain antimicrobial properties.
 The leaves contain various helpful properties as well.
-The fruit extracts of R. ellipticus contain antimicrobial properties (Ding et al. 2008).